ahayesme/hackproject/README.md

 # hackproject
-made by Tal Amani Andrew
+made by Tal, Amani, and Andrew